Measles vaccine doesn't cause autism, even in high-risk kids

 In the current study, researchers examined data on 657,461 children.
 During this time, 6,517 kids were diagnosed with autism.

-Kids who got the MMR vaccine were seven percent less likely to develop autism than children who didn't get vaccinated, researchers report in the Annals of Internal Medicine.
+Kids who got the MMR vaccine were 7 per cent less likely to develop autism than children who didn't get vaccinated, researchers report in the Annals of Internal Medicine.

 "Parents should not skip the vaccine out of fear for autism," said lead study author Dr. Anders Hviid of the Statens Serum Institut in Copenhagen, Denmark.